A tribute to the sensational Jay-Jay Okocha & that brilliant Bolton team

-Jay-Jay Okocha joining Bolton Wanderers is something that should never really have happened – but everyone should be grateful that it did.
+Jay-Jay Okocha signing for Bolton Wanderers is something that should never really have happened – but we’re extremely grateful that it did.

 Theoretically, neither should have a manager like Sam Allardyce.

 Okocha and Allardyce were seen as virtual polar opposites in terms of their ideologies regarding football, but somehow they worked beautifully in tandem.

 A sitcom-worthy odd couple riding glorious roughshod over traditional notions of how to compete in the Premier League, together the pair danced to their own magnificently incongruous tune, establishing Bolton in the top half and taking them into Europe.

 Always unconventional, Okocha was on holiday when he got his first big break.
 Visiting a friend in Germany, he went along to one of his training sessions for Borussia Neunkirchen, asked to join in and duly earned a contract with the third-division club.

 Within 18 months he had progressed to the Bundesliga with Eintracht Frankfurt, where he will forever be remembered for the spectacular goal he scored against Karlsruher SC.
 Rarely do a few months pass by without it popping up on a social feed somewhere.